This is a classic quiche with bacon and Gruyère cheese. It's a sophisticated and delicious choice for breakfast or lunch.

 Why you'll love this recipe

-The pastry shell is made with my Perfect all-Butter Pie Crust.
-It's delicious ad flaky, a perfect vessel to hold the savory quiche filling.
-The pie crust dough recipe is here and can be made in advance.
+The quiche piecrust recipe is my Best-Loved Flaky Pie Crust.
+It's delicious and flaky, a perfect vessel to hold the savory quiche filling.
+You can even make the pie crust dough ahead of time and hold it in the fridge or freezer until it's quiche time.

-The quiche is delectable thanks to shallots, bacon, and cheese.
-It's just delicious for a savory breakfast or brunch, and it can be made ahead.
-Make it the day before and reheat it for the meal.
-It can even be frozen.
+A blend of shallots, bacon, and Gruyère cheese makes Quiche Lorraine quite delectable.
+It's just delicious for a savory breakfast or brunch, and it can be made in advance, too.
+Make it the day before and reheat it for your meal.

 🔪 How to make Quiche Lorraine